Cinnamon Swirl Sourdough Bread Recipe: No Stress, No Leaks

 9:00 AMStretch and fold #2.

-10:00 AMStretch and fold/coil fold #4; let the dough bulk ferment.
+10:00 AMStretch and fold or coil fold #4; let the dough finish bulk fermentation.
 Timing varies.

-4:00 PMLaminate the dough and add cinnamon sugar mixture.
+4:00 PMStretch the dough and add cinnamon sugar mixture.
 Flip into lined banneton and refrigerate overnight.

 Day 3